kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 ## API

-This proposal introduces a new `ListenerSet` resource that has the ability to attach to a set of listeners to a parent `Gateway`.
+This proposal introduces a new `ListenerSet` resource that has the ability to attach to a set of listeners to multiple parent `Gateways`.

 #### Go